stjudecloud/docs/docs/guides/covid-19/index.md

 !!! tip
     Currently, this is guide is focused on omics-based data analysis.
 The DNAnexus ecosystem can be used for many other types of data analysis, and can serve as a secure cloud environment to easily do other types of research.
 If you are interested, please [contact us](mailto:support@stjude.cloud) and let us know — we'd be happy to help.

-!!! warning
-    This guide is geared towards St. Jude Children's Research Hospital research staff, not to other users of St. Jude Cloud.
-Regardless, anyone may use these pages as a path to follow should they wish to try out St. Jude Cloud.

 ### Levels of Engagement